Bhudjo/posting-offers/README.md

 ##Description

 All my offers have shopper friendly descriptions.
 I price all my offers up front in a defined currency.

 ##Todo

-- post order
-    - descriptions
-    - price
-        - amount
-        - currency
 - get order x